-A former British expat raised in Ponce, Puerto Rico, who lived in Salvador, Bahia, in northeastern Brazil, from 1986 until 2015.
-Now based in the UK, she is currently a Guest Curator for the Fowler Museum at UCLA and a freelance writer, researcher, curator, translator, editor and lecturer.
-She holds a PhD in Ethnic and African Studies from the Federal University at Bahia Centre for Afro-Asian Studies (CEAO/UFBA), and an MA in Latin American Studiesa and a BA in English (First/Hons) from the University of California, Los Angeles (UCLA).
-Her current research focuses on Manuel Querino, Booker T. Washington, Brazilian and US race relations and the Black Atlantic.
+A British Brazilianist now based in the UK after living in Salvador, Bahia, Brazil for nearly 30 years, Dr Gledhill holds a PhD in Ethnic (Brazilian) and African Studies from the Federal University at Bahia Centre for Afro-Asian Studies (CEAO/UFBA) and an MA in Latin American Studies from the University of California, Los Angeles (UCLA).
+An independent scholar and publisher, her current research and publications focus on Manuel Querino, Brazilian and US race relations and Black Atlantic intellectuals.